Bernardo Tavares: Training reporter

 Tavares also had the job of making training reports for several European clubs.
 He first enrolled in this job in 2001 when he worked with Primeira Liga club U.D.
 Leiria under head coach, José Mourinho.
 He also worked with La Liga club Real Madrid C.F. in 2004 under head coach, Carlos Queiroz.
 In 2008, he worked with Sporting CP under head coach, Paulo Bento and in 2014 he worked with F.C.
 Paços de Ferreira under head coach, Paulo Fonseca.

+Managerial statistics

 Honorable mentions

-In 2006, Tavares received a mention of thanks and praise for having won two AFL Cups as the head coach of G.C.
+In 2006, Tavares received praise for having won two AFL Cups as the head coach of G.C.
 Alcobaça.

-He has also received an award of distinction for graduating from the Escola Superior de Desporto de Rio Maior.
+He has received an award of distinction for graduating from Escola Superior de Desporto de Rio Maior.